 These motors have an internal cadence sensor, and give assist based on pedalling cadence.
 The controller will reduce the power in any given power level based on pedalling rpm.
 This is called the keep current, and depending on the way your particular controller is programmed, this can reduce the power by up to 60%.
 The logic behind this is the higher the cadence, the less help you need, this is somewhat counter-intuitive as electric motors works best when spinning at a high rpm.

 One great thing about these motors, is they can be programmed with a Bafang programming lead and software (which you can download for free here).
 I will be writing a separate post about programming the Bafang.
-PLEASE NOTE: Reprogramming the 250w motor to any higher than 15A and 15.5mph (25km/h) will make it illegal for road use.
+PLEASE NOTE: Reprogramming the 250w motor to any higher than 15A and 15.5mph (25km/h) would make it illegal for road use in the UK / EU / AU.

 The motor itself works through a series of gears, and drives the rear wheel directly through a single front chainring.
 The benefit of this is the motor is using the bike’s gear ratios for maximum efficiency and torque.
 The downside of this is you have to make sure you are in the right gear when hill climbing as excess load on the motor can cause controller failure.